dragorhast/server/docs/source/design.rst

 also benefit the community.
 With this in mind, we are also enabling CORS on the server to allow others unrestricted access to our APIs.
 This does not mean, however, that anyone can access any data from the server, only that others may develop apps on our platform if, for example, they really wanted an android wear app.
-Using revocable API keys we rovide a powerful authentication system independent of any GUI.
+Using revocable API keys we provide a powerful authentication system independent of any GUI.